bil0u/Corewar/README.md

 To close a window properly, you must press `Ctrl + C` in it.
 If you kill the program by any other way, the log server will not suppress the used fifo, and you will encouter problems for launching a new session.
 (Your programm will stuck do nothing)

-If this happens, you can reset the logging fifo by typing
+If this happens, you can reset the logging fifos by typing
 ```
 $ rm -f /tmp/libft_log.*
 ```